Skip to content

 Setting Up Ollama for Hands-On AI

-This guide will walk you through the simple process of setting up Ollama on your local machine to power your Hands-On AI projects.
+This guide will walk you through setting up Ollama as a local, privacy-focused option for powering your Hands-On AI projects.

 What is Ollama?